... more fondly known as the "Murphy House"

-The collection includes works taught in multi-disciplinary courses the Foundation has sponsored, “Master Works” (1984-2004) and “Transitions” (2005-present); volumes from Hendrix-Murphy reading groups and marathon readings; and books from Mr. Murphy’s own "recommended reading list."
+The collection includes works taught in multi-disciplinary courses the Foundation has sponsored, “Master Works” (1984-2004) and “Transitions” (2005-2013); volumes from Hendrix-Murphy reading groups and marathon readings; and books from Mr. Murphy’s own "recommended reading list."

 In addition to the fireplace, the library harbors a hidden door.
 Can you find it?

 Seminar room and upper foyer.
 The seminar room on the second level adapts easily for receptions, film screenings, group and individual study sessions, informal and formal luncheons and dinners, poetry readings, and workshops.